 - a.
-Leasing documents shall include a notice of consumer rights specific to adaptability features available in each feature.
-These consumer rights shall also be posted within the residential dwelling units.
-The cost for modifying a unit identified as fully accessible shall be borne by the property manager.
-Adaptable unit modifications (applying to all other units) will be made by the property manager, but the cost of the modifications may be borne by the resident. - A minimum of 10% of total project units shall be designed with mobility features (round up for fractional units).
+Leasing documents shall include a notice of consumer rights specific to adaptability features available in each unit.
+These consumer rights shall also be posted within all residential dwelling units that have adaptability features.
+The cost for modifying an adaptability unit shall be borne by the property manager.
+Adaptability modifications to units not designated as adaptable will be made by the property manager, but the cost of the modifications may be borne by the resident. - b.
+A minimum of 11% of total project units, calculated by unit bedroom number and type, shall be designed with mobility features (round up for fractional units).
 These units can be inclusive of Universal Design units. - c.
-A minimum of 4% of total project units shall be designed with auditory and visual communications features (round up for fractional units).
+A minimum of 4% of total project units, calculated by unit bedroom number and type, shall be designed with auditory and visual communications features (round up for fractional units).
 These units can be inclusive of Universal Design units. - d.
-Designated mobility and communication feature units shall be equally distributed among different unit sizes, types, and amenities and shall be distributed throughout the project (not located in the same area, or on a single floor) with at least one mobility unit designated per unit type and one communication feature unit designated per unit type.
+Designated mobility and communication feature units shall be equally distributed among different unit sizes and types, and amenities and shall be distributed throughout the project (not located in the same area, or on a single floor) with at least one (1) mobility unit designated per unit type and one (1) communication feature unit designated per unit type.
 These units shall be distributed throughout the project consistent with 24 CFR Section 8.26. - e.
-Mobility and communication feature units shall be marked by an International Sign of Accessibility (ISA), of minimum 1"x1", located within the unit (below the door viewer) and mounted per CBC 11(B) 703. - f.
+Mobility and communication feature units shall be marked by an International Sign of Accessibility (ISA), of minimum 1"x1", located within the unit (below the door viewer) and mounted per CBC 11(B) 703.
+Communication feature units shall additionally be marked by an International Symbol of Access for Hearing Loss (Figure 11B-703.7.2.4). - f.
 Townhome style units shall have a fully accessible bath and bedroom on the ground level floor.
-Multi-story residential dwelling units in buildings with one or more elevators shall comply with 11(B) 233.3.1.2.4 and multi-story residential dwelling units in buildings with no elevator shall comply with 11(B) 233.3.1.2.5.
+Multi-story residential dwelling units in buildings with one (1) or more elevators shall comply with 11(B) 233.3.1.2.4 and multi-story residential dwelling units in buildings with no elevator shall comply with 11(B) 233.3.1.2.5.